syncfusion-content/blazor-docs/blazor/chart/chart-types/range-area.md

 ![Range Area](../images/chart-types-images/range-area.png)

-> Refer to our [Blazor Range Area Chart](https://www.syncfusion.com/blazor-components/blazor-charts/chart-types/range-area-chart) feature tour page to know about its other groundbreaking feature representations.
-Explore our [Blazor Range Area Chart Example](https://blazor.syncfusion.com/demos/chart/range-area?theme=bootstrap4) to know how to show variations in the data values for a given time.
+> Refer to the [Blazor Range Area Chart](https://www.syncfusion.com/blazor-components/blazor-charts/chart-types/range-area-chart) feature tour page to know about its other groundbreaking feature representations.
+Explore the [Blazor Range Area Chart Example](https://blazor.syncfusion.com/demos/chart/range-area?theme=bootstrap4) to know how to show variations in the data values for a given time.

 ## Series Customization